fsi-open/data-indexer/README.md

 // value in $index "this_is_id"

 $entity = $dataIndexer->getData($index);
-// entity is News object with id "this_is_id"
+// $entity value is a News object with id "this_is_id"

 ```

+*DoctrineDataIndexer* handle single and composite keys